 In the shift between two paradigms, it’s often messy, and can be confusing as there are two parallel versions of the truth alive at the same time.
 This is where we are right now when looking at the state of work.

 On the one hand we have the traditional ways of viewing careers, the way we have been looking at careers for at least 50 years.
 What we mean by this, is the type of career where people get educated in one block of time (going from kindergarten through high school and to college).
 Then, with a graduation cap in hand they start climbing the career ladder, and most likely have a linear career, ending with pension at age 65.
 That career is then followed by a well-earned rest period of retirement for 10-15+ years (according to life expectancy rates in the Western world).

 On the other hand, we’re moving into a reality where company life spans are getting shorter, creating a higher volatility on the job market.
-At the same time, human beings are getting older (according to the WHO life expectancy increased by 6 years between 2019 and 2020).
+At the same time, human beings are getting older (according to the WHO, life expectancy increased by 6 years between 2000 and 2019).
 As our economic systems for pensions and retirement are not built for these longer retirements of 30-40 years, it pushes towards lengthening careers.
 And the speed of change and the exponentially expanding technology is making our knowledge and skills obsolete at a pace never seen before.
 As the World Economic Forum predicts in its Future of Jobs Report, out of all workers who want to remain in their roles in the next five years, nearly 50% will have to be reskilled due to automation.

 Reevaluating Careers and Investing in Lifelong Learning

 Summing this up – it might sound like doomsday is upon us.
 That’s not true, but as we mentioned before, we must find a way to challenge those chosen truths, and roll up our sleeves to shape the future of work and life.